Prosperity

 Why is it important?

-Retaining employees with institutional knowledge and experience is essential for continuity of services and efficiency of City services.
-Implementing retention strategies can contribute to City staff feeling valued and supported, in turn raising morale and productivity.
-As older staff members begin to retire, having effective retention strategies allows talented staff to be placed in these roles, preventing knowledge gaps and minimizing disruptions in leadership.
-As many City staff work with residents and the broader community, having familiar faces lead to building trust and confidence in the City's ability to deliver services.
+Retaining employees with institutional knowledge and experience is essential to ensuring continuity and efficiency in City services.
+Strong retention strategies help staff feel valued and supported, boosting morale and productivity.
+As senior employees retire, these strategies also ensure that talented staff are ready to step into key roles, preventing knowledge gaps and minimizing disruptions in leadership.
+Because many City employees work directly with residents, maintaining familiar and trusted staff members also strengthens community confidence in the City’s ability to deliver reliable, high-quality services.

 What have we been doing?